NechbaMohammed/CarSegmentPro/README.md

-# CarSegPro : Car Segmentation Pro
+# CarSegmentPro : Car Segmentation Pro

 ## Overview
-The CarSegPro package is developed to facilitate the removal of both internal and external backgrounds from car images.
+The CarSegmentPro package is developed to facilitate the removal of both internal and external backgrounds from car images.
 This package comprises two distinct models:

 ### External Model: